General Helpful Resources for the researcher, philatelic and non-philatelic

 Philatelic Expertizing Services

-Civil War Philatelic Authentication Service - This is the premier expertizing body for Confederate stamps and postal history.
+Civil War Philatelic Authentication Service (CWPAS) - This is the premier expertizing body for Confederate stamps and postal history.
 It was founded in 1945 as the CSA Authentication Committee.
-In 2006, the name was changed to the CSA Authentication Service and, in 2020 to the Civil War Philatelic Authentication Service, although it will doubtless take time to incoroporate the Northern side of things into expertizing over time.
+In 2006, the name was changed to the CSA Authentication Service and, in 2020 to the Civil War Philatelic Authentication Service, although it will take time to incoroporate the Northern side of things into expertizing over time.
 Meanwhile, I recommend certification for U.S. items by the Philatelic Foundation.
 The purpose of the Authentication Service is to determine the authenticity of Confederate stamps and covers as well as the validity of Civil War period postal usages that passed through the Confederate mails.
 I am a member emeritus of this group.

 The Philatelic Foundation (PF) - The Philatelic Foundation was granted a charter in 1945 by the University of the State of New York as a Nonprofit Educational Institution.
-This is the go-to expertizing body for United States and general foreign material in the U.S. The PF has over 5,000 reference works including research notes and correspondence of Stanley Ashbrook, photographic records of major specialized collections and auction catalogs from around the world as well as a photographic record of each of the over 500,000 items that they have certified over the years.
+This is the go-to expertizing body for United States and general foreign material in the U.S. The PF has more than 5,000 reference works including research notes and correspondence of Stanley Ashbrook, photographic records of major specialized collections and auction catalogs from around the world as well as a photographic record of each of the over 500,000 items that they have certified over the years.

 American Philatelic Expertizing Service (APEX) - APEX offers opinions on the genuineness of philatelic material at moderate cost.
 APEX utilizes the services of more than 120 specialists and a variety of high-tech equipment to provide guaranteed opinions.
 It is a good service for moderately priced general material.